3Qax/Gradient-Light-Bridge/README.md

 ## Build the firmware

-Firmware builds run through `firmware/in-docker.sh`, which uses the official ESP-IDF Docker image.
-You need Docker, but you do not need to install ESP-IDF on the host.
+I recommend you build using [the official ESP-IDF Docker image](docker.io/espressif/idf:v5.3.2).
+You need Docker, but you do not need to install ESP-IDF on your machine, which in my expierence is way less problematic.
+Firmware builds run through `firmware/in-docker.sh`.

 All firmware build commands start from `firmware/`: